-- Component-based architecture of Angular allows creating the UI with single parts (components) and reuse these components in the app.
+- The component-based architecture of Angular allows creating the UI with single parts (components) and reuse these components in the app.
 The elements also simplify user testing and maintenance.

-- Angular Material streamlines Material Design interface engineering – Angular team is constantly refreshing its framework with material design components.
+- Angular Material streamlines Material Design interface engineering – Angular team constantly refreshes its framework with material design components.

 Disadvantages of Angular

-- Angular Complexity – despite the web-based structure, it is quite difficult to manage the components: e.g the devs need to have several files for one Angular component as well as maintain the elements’ lifecycle interfaces.
+- Angular Complexity – Despite the web-based structure, it is quite difficult to manage the components: e.g., the devs need to have several files for one Angular component and maintain the elements’ lifecycle interfaces.

-WHAT UI FRAMEWORKS WILL BE THE MOST POPULAR IN THE NEXT COUPLE OF YEARS?
+WHAT UI FRAMEWORKS WILL BE THE MOST POPULAR IN THE NEXT FEW YEARS?

 Advantages of Flutter

 - Open source – Being open to the community has resulted in many achievements.
-The Flutter team offers great support whereas the early adopters are encouraged to contribute the code, report bugs, and fixes and take part in various programs.
+The Flutter team offers great support, whereas the early adopters are encouraged to contribute the code, report bugs, fixes, and participate in various programs.

-- Detailed documentation – The Flutter for web support is just in beta whereas the developers can find extensive documentation, various samples, and real showcases.
+- Detailed documentation – Although Flutter is relatively new to web support, the developers can find extensive documentation, various samples, and real showcases.

-- Plugins availability – This allows developers to get access to other native JS libraries.
+- Plugin availability – This allows developers to get access to other native JS libraries.
 All the packages are available on the official website and can be checked for web support.